-In what ways did your Ursuline education prepare you for the work you are doing now?
+In what ways do you feel your Ursuline education has prepared you for the world in which we live?